-I am also committed to training the next generation of researchers.
-I have chaired the thesis committees of many PhD and MPH students in the UW School of Public Health, Department of Health Services.
-Additionally, and I serve as Program Director for the Ruth L. Kirschstein National Research Service Award Gastrointestinal Surgery Outcomes Research Fellowship, a post-doctoral training program funded now for over a decade through the NIDDK.
-In this capacity I have had the honor of serving as a mentor to over 50 residents trainees and faculty and these individuals have gone on to academic careers across the country.
+Dr. Flum is also committed to training the next generation of researchers.
+He has chaired the thesis committees of many PhD and MPH students in the UW School of Public Health, Department of Health Services.
+Additionally, he serves as Program Director for the Ruth L. Kirschstein National Research Service Award Gastrointestinal Surgery Outcomes Research Fellowship, a post-doctoral training program funded now for over a decade through the NIDDK.
+In this capacity he has had the honor of serving as a mentor to over 50 residents trainees and faculty and these individuals have gone on to academic careers across the country.